PRO-2684/castwright/README.md

 Multi- line command
 ```

 In addition, CastWright provides various instructions for customizing the produced asciicast, like typing speed or title.
-See [`REFERENCE.md`](./REFERENCE.md) for a detailed reference, or example CastWright scripts under the [`tests`](./tests/) directory.
+See [`REFERENCE.md`](./doc/REFERENCE.md) for a detailed reference, or example CastWright scripts under the [`tests`](./tests/) directory.

+## Caveats

+You can find a list of known caveats in [`CAVEATS.md`](./doc/CAVEATS.md#shell-session).
+Most notably, each command is executed in a separate shell session, which may not be ideal for some use cases.

 ## TODO